To protect you and your wealth from fraud, please pay attention to these few simple precautions.

 - Always secure your security credentials, such as One-Time Password (OTP), PIN, User ID and Password and other personal information.
 Ensure no one is watching while you key in or listening while providing sensitive information for verification.

 - When accessing Citibank Online, always check that the citibank.com.hk website has a valid certificate marked to Citigroup Inc. [US].

 - Always log off your online session.
 Do not just close your browser.
 Follow the logoff instructions to ensure your protection.

-- Do not use a shared computer or device that cannot be trusted for Online Banking.
+- Do not use a shared computer or mobile phone/ mobile device that cannot be trusted for Online and Mobile Banking.